Peibolvig/pipenvwrapper/README.rst

-Just copy the *pipenvwrapper.sh* file in some accessible path and add the next lines to your shell startup file (.bashrc, .profile, ...) to set the location where the virtual environments should live, the location of your development project directories and the sourcing of the *pienvwrapper.sh* file
+Just copy the *pipenvwrapper.sh* file in some accessible path and add the next lines to your shell startup file (.bashrc, .profile, ...) to set the location where the virtual environments should live, the location of your development project directories and the sourcing of the *pipenvwrapper.sh* file

 .. code:: bash